 - General brainstorming, headline writing and subhead writing

-- Create a basic rough draft without worries about typos or grammar
+- Create a messy rough draft without worries about typos or grammar

 - Polish that thing until it shines